Stability estimates for radial basis function methods applied to linear scalar conservation laws: Numerical experiments

 \section{Numerical experiments}

-In this section we provide numerical tests that (i) show a practical relation to the derived stability estimates in Section \ref{sec:stabilityproperties:Kansa} for Kansa's method, in Section \ref{sec:stabilityproperties:rbfpum} for RBF-PUM and in Section \ref{sec:stabilityproperties:rbffd} for the RBF-FD method, (ii) examine the convergence of the approximation error under node refinement.
+In this section we provide numerical tests that (i) show a practical relation to the derived semi-discrete stability estimates in Section \ref{sec:stabilityproperties:Kansa} for Kansa's method, in Section \ref{sec:stabilityproperties:rbfpum} for RBF-PUM and in Section \ref{sec:stabilityproperties:rbffd} for the RBF-FD method, (ii) examine the convergence of the approximation error under node refinement.
+In all experiments we use the Runge-Kutta 4 method when discretizing the solution to the advection problem in time.
 The domain boundary $\partial \Omega$ that we use for the experiments is in polar coordinates $(r,\theta)$ prescribed by the relation $r(\theta) = 1 - \frac{1}{3} \sin(2\theta)^2$, where $\theta \in [0, 2\pi)$.
 The final shape can be observed in Figure \ref{fig:experiments:pointset}.

-The initial condition that we consider is a $C^6$ compactly supported Wendland function $(1-r)^6\, (35 r^2 + 18r + 3)$, where $r$ is the Euclidean distance measure from the origin $(0,0)$.
+The initial condition that we consider is a $\mathcal C^6(\Omega)$ compactly supported Wendland function $(1-r)^6\, (35 r^2 + 18r + 3)$, where $r$ is the Euclidean distance measure from the origin $(0,0)$.
 The initial condition is scaled such that its support radius is of size $0.4$.

 Time steps for advancing the numerical solution in time and scaling the eigenvalue spectra, are computed using the relation: